 4. Drive a Rideshare

-If you own a car, you’re over 21, and you’re confident about your driving and navigation skills, consider being a driver for Uber or Lyft.
+If you own a 4-door car, you’re over 21, and you’re confident about your driving and navigation skills, consider being a driver with Uber.
 It’ll be on your own time, plus you get to get to know your city better.

 5. Do Odd Jobs